aws, re:Invent

 Hallway Track

 You will probably hear about the hallway track, and I will mention it as well.
-This is those spontaneous meetings and people you run into in the hallway.
+This consists of those spontaneous meetings and people you run into in the hallway.

 Start Your Session Planning

-With over 1600 sessions at your disposal, how do you even get started?
-AWS provides an official Event catalog, you can mark sessions as favorites, filter, and search.
-It works but it's not what I use.
+With over 2,200 sessions at your disposal, how do you even get started?
+AWS provides an official Event catalog, where you can mark sessions as favorites, filter, and search.
+It works, but it's not what I use.

 Instead, I use an unofficial planner made by my fellow AWS Hero Raphael Manke.
 You will find it on https://reinvent-planner.cloud/.
-Now this planner comes packed with features that I use.
-The search and filtering are really good, and you can create multiple session lists, and if you register and log in, these will sync across devices.
+This planner comes packed with features that I use.
+The search and filtering are really good, and you can create multiple session lists.
+If you register and log in, these will sync across devices.

 Image from Raphael's planner

 When I start planning my week, I normally create several different session lists; these are often based on topic or level.
 Then I start filtering for sessions on each topic, and sessions I find interesting I add to that draft list.
-When this round is done, I usually have around 100 sessions, way too many.
-So next step is to start filtering and removing sessions.
+When this round is done, I usually have around 100 sessions—way too many.
+So the next step is to start filtering and removing sessions.
 In the end, I like to target around 4 sessions every day.
-I would say if you like to stretch it, you can fit 5 - 6, but I would not recommend more than that.
+I would say if you like to stretch it, you can fit 5–6, but I would not recommend more than that.

 Never ever book back-to-back sessions; there is no way you will make it.
-Minimum 30 minutes between sessions in the same venue.
+Maintain a minimum of 30 minutes between sessions in the same venue.

 When you have your favorite session every day, it's all about adding sessions around that from your list.
 I personally add some backup sessions in case I don't manage to book all my first choices.
 In the end, you should have a schedule with your favorite sessions and time for breaks and food.
 This is important!
 You must have breaks and you must eat, so leave room for that.
 Don't pack the schedule.
 That's why I say around 4 sessions per day, maximum 5.

-Last tip is to pick up your badge already on Sunday so you are ready when it all starts Monday morning!
+Last tip: pick up your badge already on Sunday so you are ready when it all starts Monday morning!

 Final Words

 This was the second episode in "How to re:Invent."
-Stay tuned for more episodes on reserved seating, parties, and re:Invent in general, and final packing advice!
+Stay tuned for more episodes on reserved seating, packing and survival, parties and rePlay, security now that re:Inforce joins re:Invent, and what to do when you get home.

 See you all in Vegas!
-Send me a message on LinkedIn if you like to meet up!
+Send me a message on LinkedIn if you'd like to meet up!

 Don't forget to follow me on LinkedIn and X for more content, and read the rest of my Blogs.